 The Best Cities To Buy Real Estate Are 18-Hour Cities

 I’m happy CrowdStreet’s platform is focused on 18-hour cities.
+I do believe 18-hour cities are the best cities to buy real estate in 2021 and beyond.
 A strong multi-decade migration trend towards lower cost areas of the country is upon us.

 For those of you who currently live in 24-hour cities, the ability to invest in 18-hour cities has never been easier.
 For those of you who are already living in 18-hour cities, try and buy as much of your piece of America as possible.
 Capital will flow to where there is the most potential for profit.